gjoseph92/pizza/README.md

 Tip: if making multiple batches, interleave them.
 This builds in autolyse/resting time while you work on the other.

-Prior to baking, portion into ~220g pieces.
+Prior to baking, portion into ~250g pieces.

 ## Sauce

 Key is high-quality canned San Marzano tomatoes, like Bianco DiNapoli and Organico Bello (see [image](/images/2022-09-01/tomato-kom.jpeg)).

 1. Put a strainer in the sink.
-1. Remove tomatoes from can individually.
-Shake off liquid, open them a little and let internal liquid drain off.
-Drop into strainer.
+Put a bowl under it to catch the juice.
+1. Dump can into strainer, shake to drain.
+1. Break open each tomato to let the internal liquid out.
+You can squeeze each one in your hand a bit too.
-1. Shake strainer, squeeze to drain as much liquid as possible (fine to break them up), then transfer to bowl.
+1. Shake strainer, squish to drain as much liquid as possible (fine to break them up).
+Maybe even let it sit.
+Then transfer to food processor.
-1. Add a few pinches of salt, glug of olive oil, and lightly mash by hand with pastry blender.
-Enough that it could reasonably be spread on a pizza, but a bit chunky.
+1. Add some thinly-sliced cloves of garlic, a healthy amount of salt, some pepper, dried basil, and glug of olive oil.
+Process until smooth enough to spread evenly, but ideally not a total puree to retain a little texture.

+1 can seems to make 250ml of sauce.
+Still need to measure how much sauce typically goes on a pizza.

 ## Bake day